Orbital Focus - International Spaceflight Facts and Figures

 in space

 Launched three satellites for Iran.
 Orbit, Catalogue Number and Designation initially based on information from s2a Systems.
-Observations by s2a show that it shed an quantity of debris on January 29 but none were catalogued by Space-Track.
+Observations by s2a show that it shed a quantity of debris on January 29 but none were catalogued by Space-Track.

 epoch (UTC)